What are Apple's Server to Server Notifications?

 Apple Best Practice

-Apple strongly recommends any customer offering subscriptions set up a webserver to process these events and update your mobile app, based on the data received.
+Apple strongly recommends that all apps offering subscriptions set up a webserver to process these events and then update your mobile app based on the data received.

 - First, let's find the URL where you will send the server notifications to Nami.
-Log in to the Control Center, go to App Settings, select the Platforms tab (or follow this link), and click the Edit button for the Apple platform you wish to activate Server to Server Notifications for.
+Log in to the Control Center, go to the Integrations screen, and click the Apple App Store Platform you wish to configure Server Notifications for (or follow this link).

 - Click the Copy button next to the Subscription Status URL field to add the URL to your clipboard.